HenryFBP/SquishAppDef/README.md

 Pretend that "Team Alpha", is a team that maintains 2 applications - WebGoat and BWAPP.

 WebGoat is a Java application, and BWAPP is a PHP application.

+To get a list of characteristics for these 2 apps, we can recursively traverse the SquishAppDirectory file, and in turn, all of the SquishAppDev files.

 Their directory of applications: